NikoleMolina/flask_demo/README.md

-# Flask Template
+# Flask Demo
-Basic structure for starting a Flask project with Jinja templates
+Basic Flask application for class demo

 ---
 1. Clone this repository to local computer